 It's great that you want to start your own group, this page will help you through the whole process.
 First, it is a good idea to have a look at our current Societies and Clubs to see if there would be any overlap, as this is one of the things that could stop your group from existing.
 After that it is always good to reach out to the Vice President Societies and Sport, they can give you some advice around your group and also help you start the ratification process.

-Completing these documents and submitting them to the Vice President Societies and Sport will get you on the way to ratification, once they are submitted the documents will be presented to the next available Sports, Societies and Opportunities Executive.
+Completing these documents and submitting them to the Vice President Societies and Sport (email@example.com) will get you on the way to ratification, once they are submitted the documents will be presented to the next available Sports, Societies and Opportunities Executive.
 Their role is to oversee the creation of new groups, checking that there is no overlap, that they are in the best interests of students and that the group can be sustainable.
-Once they are confident in these aspects the group is passed on to the Student Opportunities team and your accounts will be created, just to manage expectations once ratified the accounts will generally take a week to be active.
+Once they are confident in these aspects the group is passed on to the Student Opportunities team and your accounts will be created, just to manage expectations once ratified the accounts will generally take a couple of weeks to be fully set up and active.